-We occasionally splurge on a bottle of flavored seltzer from a gas station.
-The kids love the black cherry flavor and the fizz wakes us all up a bit.
+We occasionally stock up on cans of flavored seltzer.
+The kids love the fruity flavors and the fizz wakes us all up a bit.
 If it spills, it’s still just water, so no sticky mess to clean up.

 There are several ways to handle passing out snacks on a road trip.

 For older kids, a basket or bin with all the available options works just fine.
 You choose the options, they self-regulate how much, what, and when they eat.

 For slightly younger kids, an individual bag with each child‘s snacks for that day eliminates squabbles over who ate what.
 Each kid knows what they have for the day, and can decide whether to eat their favorites first or last.

 Grown Up’s Choice

 For younger kids and toddlers, adults choose what snack to pass out and when.
 With a 4 and a 6-year-old, this is the method we use.
 It lets me judge the mood in the car, and manage treats and surprises.